How to Effectively Conduct Mobile Accessibility Testing

 User interaction and assistive technologies

 Assistive technologies are the tools by which people with impairments interact with their apps.
-These can include screen readers, voice command tools, and keyboard navigation – and your app must be fully compatible with them, right from login to the very last page.
+These can include screen readers, voice command tools, and keyboard navigation – and your new mobile app must be fully compatible with them, right from login to the very last page.

 For instance, not having keyboard navigation might almost by definition exclude those users that have physical impairments who might not be able to use a touch screen, keyboard and custom gestures.
 If you don’t include support for screen readers, you would make your app inaccessible to blind users.
 This might be the difference between a useable app versus a completely unusable app for a disabled user, so it’s important to get it right.